 You may have an oil boiler if you live in a rural property.
 Unlike electricity, gas is not a given everywhere in the UK, and some small towns are without a gas network.
 It can be frustrating to be lumbered with dated, inefficient technology.
 Whether you bought your house with an oil boiler already installed, or you had no other option when you chose it, you may be looking for a change.
 Replacing your oil boiler with infrared heating is a great option.

 If you fall into the first category, your oil boiler is probably pretty inefficient, so you should think about replacing it.
 If you’re in category 2, your newer boiler should be fairly efficient.
 It might not be worth replacing as the oil price is ok at the moment, therefore running costs are currently not too bad.

 What can I replace my oil boiler with?

-If you do want to replace your oil boiler, you should definitely consider infrared heating.
+You should definitely consider replacing your oil boiler with infrared heating.
 It may be that installing a central heating system in your home is not an option.
 You’ll have electricity wherever you are, so your rural location won’t stop you running infrared.
 It can work just as well, if not better, than a central heating system.
 Infrared rays heat up objects and people in their path, rather than the air, so they’re much more efficient than radiators or electric heaters.
 If you have an electricity supply, you can have the infrared panels wired in quite simply and control them with a smart thermostat for maximum efficiency.

 Why is infrared heating a good alternative to an oil boiler?